How do I recertify my EMT?

 We strongly encourage all Nationally Certified EMS personnel to create a National Registry account and electronically submit recertification applications.
 If you choose to submit a paper recertification application, the processing time is at least 8 weeks and there is an additional $5 process fee.

-How do I recertify my EMT in NC?
+How do I recertify my EMT license in NJ?